LeonardoBalestere/Kotlin./Calendar/README.md

 ## *Note*
 As you can see the app will automatically set with a Title name, Location, begin time and end time because everything was preset in the back end, and with a litle update it can be replaced by a variable and set what the user want.

+*It's not a pretty app, it's just a related study test*